 - See higher IPM with video creatives that are more descriptive and explicitly outline the game's mechanics or story

 - Are easier to produce, relatively cheaper, and a solid way to begin a quick UA campaign

 - Are usually playables (mini-games), interactive videos, or videos with interactive or playable end cards

 - Are based on HTML5 and require more resources and longer development time

 - Excel at player engagement because they don't feel like ads at all

 - Are the least susceptible to ad fatigue

 - Might end up frustrating instead of captivating users if your game is too complex to be picked up and played intuitively

 Keep an eye on frequency

-Frequency is the average number of times people saw your campaign’s advertisement.
-Frequency on Chartboost is low compared to other network, ensuring minimal fatigue.
+Frequency is the average number of times people saw your campaign's advertisement.
+Frequency on Chartboost is low compared to other networks, ensuring minimal fatigue.
 Remember, interactive ads experience less ad fatigue at the same frequency as passive ads.